About Edwards

-Edwards is a city in Benton County, Missouri.
+Edwards is an unincorporated community in Benton County, Missouri.
 Use the official town and county resources on this page to reach the clerk, court, assessment, public records, and Freedom of Information request pages serving residents and researchers.

 Jail & Inmate Records